Gantz: Other

 A companion book titled Gantz/Manual was published by Shueisha on December 17, 2004.
 The book features episode summaries, character overviews, and additional background details on the Gantz universe.
 A revised edition, Gantz/Manual Remix, was published in 2011 as a supplement for Gantz manga and live-action film featuring story act summaries, manga story arc summaries, character overviews, and additional background details on the Gantz universe.

 Reception

 Japanese sales from the Gantz manga have led several of the volumes to be featured in lists of best seller volumes from Japan.
-As of November 2010, the Gantz manga had sold over ten million units in Japan, while during January 2011 the sales increased to over fifteen million volumes.
-As of June 2013, the manga had reportedly sold 20 million copies.
+By November 2010, the Gantz manga had sold over 10 million units in Japan, while during January 2011 the sales increased to over 15 million volumes.
+By June 2013, the manga had reportedly sold 20 million copies.
+By April 2021, the manga had over 24 million copies in circulation.